 Create New Company

 If you are working with multiple clients or agencies, you may want to create an additional company for your sites and then grant access to the company.
-To do this, click on your user’s avatar in the bottom left of the sidebar and click User Settings.
-Navigate to the Access tab and click on the Create New Company button.
+To do this, click on your user’s avatar in the upper-right corner and click User Settings.
+Navigate to the Access tab and click on the Create new company button.

 Choose a plan for your new company, fill in the necessary fields and click the Create company button in the lower right corner.

-After creating the new company, you can see which company you’re viewing in MyKinsta at the top of the left sidebar, under your name.
+After creating the new company, you can see which company you’re viewing in MyKinsta at the top of the left sidebar.
 Use the drop-down to switch companies.

 You can then invite users to your company.